shivamvishwakarma365/all-theory-regarding-pp/README.md

 # all-theory-regarding-pp
-all algo,bit manipulation and etc
+all algo,and methods
+and pattern wise problems set